quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## New chart showing the provision of flexibility

 In our February 2021 update we have added a number of charts that give insight into the need for flexibility.
 The next step is to provide that flexibility.
-We have therefore added a new chart that shows the installed capacity of flexible supply and demand technologies.
+We have therefore added a new chart that shows the installed capacity of flexible supply and demand technologies, for example power-to-gas elektrolyzers or gas power plants.
 Comparing those capacities to the maximum shortage and excess peak can help you determine whether you have installed enough flexible capacity to balance your energy system.

 -> ![](/assets/pages/whats_new/installed_flexible_capacities_en.png) <-